httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 either header compression ({{?HPACK=RFC7541}}, {{?QPACK=I-D.ietf-quic-qpack}})
 or a generic framing layer.

-This format provides an alternative to the `message/http` content type defined in {{MESSAGING}}.
+This format defines `message/bhttp`, a binary alternative to the `message/http` content type defined in {{MESSAGING}}.
 A binary format permits more efficient encoding and processing of messages.
 A binary format also reduces exposure to security problems related to processing of HTTP messages.

 Two modes for encoding are described: